-Female genital mutilation (FGM/C) is a long-lasting traditional practice, which existed for centuries, and it exists in different parts of the world particularly Africa and Asia.
+Female genital mutilation (FGM/C) is a long lasted traditional practice, which existed for centuries, and it exists in different parts of world particularly Africa and Asia.
 Somaliland is one of the countries that FGM existed historically and nearly every Somaliland girl undergoes (FGM/C) between the ages of six and twelve.
-About 98 -99% per cent of girls in rural and urban have undergone FGM/C also known as SUNNA (cutting partial or all of clitoris or pharaonic which refers cutting the major part of their external genitals and the remaining skin stitched together).
-(FGM/C) is life-threatening for young girls and creates life-long complications on reproduction throughout their life.
+About 98 -99% percent of girls in rural and urban have under gone FGM/C also known as SUNNA (cutting partial or all of clitoris or pharaonic which refers cutting the major part of their external genitals and the remaining skin stitched together).
+(FGM/C) is life threatening for young girls and creates life-long complications on reproduction throughout their life.

 (FGM/C) is a national issue and its major focus is to utilize a holistic approach where government and CSOs work together since it is a deep-rooted practice.
 WORDA is one of the organizations that work towards creating spaces for community dialogues on understanding the problems and complications of FGM/C and put in place agreed measures with family-level FGM/C practice decision-makers for saving and protecting girl child from FGM/C.